-Once funded, the group schedules several in-person meeting at NCEAS, and before their first meeting, begins to collect data and refine their ideas.
+Once funded, the group schedules several in-person meetings at NCEAS, and before their first meeting, begins to gather data and refine their ideas.

 During their 4-day in-person meetings, the group hammers away at their analysis, scopes potential papers, and charts a path to publication.